 Now consider the two flatband limits of the chiral kagome network, namely $P=0$ and $P=1$.
 In these limits, the bands are isolated and correspond to classical loop configurations, such that the Chern number vanishes.
 This can also be understood from a strong phase-rotation symmetry in the flatband limit, which reduces the fundamental domain to a single band \cite{Delplace2020,Delplace2017}.
 Since the Chern number is invariant under unitary transformations, it follows together with completeness that the sum of the Chern numbers in each fundamental domain vanishes.
 At a strong-phase rotation symmetric point, all bands are therefore Chern trivial.
 In the following, we refer to the phases that are adiabatically connected to the $P=0$ and $P=1$ flatband limit as the $H$ and $T$ phase, respectively.
 Indeed, for $P=0$, the flatbands correspond to hexagonal closed orbits in real space, while for $P=1$, the network is localized in triangular orbits, as illustrated in Fig.\ \ref{fig:phase}.
 As such, the two flatband limits correspond to two distinct classical limits.
-Further note that there are two $T$ phases, depending on which of the two triangles of the kagome network the density is mostly localized, see App.\ \ref{app:network}.
-The $H$ and $T$ phase are connected by a metallic phase at two points in the phase diagram, where two gap-closing lines cross, see Fig.\ \ref{fig:phase}.
-In the context of scattering networks, this is called a percolation point.
+We further note that there are two $T$ phases, depending on which of the two triangles of the kagome network the density of a given band is mostly localized; see App.\ \ref{app:network}.
+The $H$ and $T$ phase are connected by a metallic phase at two points in the phase diagram where two gap-closing lines cross, called a percolation point.
 Hence, an interface between the trivial $H$ and $T$ phases supports a chiral mode which propagates in a snakelike fashion.
-This result seems to indicate that the Chern trivial phases do posses a notion of relative topology, similar to a massive Dirac electron subjected to a mass inversion on a domain wall.
+This indicates that the Chern trivial phases do posses a notion of relative topology, similar to a massive Dirac electron subjected to a mass inversion on a domain wall.